algorandfoundation/docs/docs/features/asc1/stateless/walkthrough.md

 contract.teal: CONTRACT_ADDRESS
 ```

-As any other Algorand Account, the Contract Account must be initialized:
+As any other Algorand Account, the Contract Account must be first initialized with 0,1 ALGO and funded with additional 0,1 ALGO for each additional ASA to Opt-In.

+!!! tip
+  In order to prevent malicious adversaries from draining Contract Account ALGOs in Opt-In transaction fees, you can either:

+  1. Fund the Contract Account just with the exact amount that covers minumum balance and transaction fees
+  2. Fund the Contract Account with an [Atomic Transfer](https://developer.algorand.org/docs/features/atomic_transfers/) that includes both the initial funding and Opt-In transction
+  3. Make use of [transaction's lease property](https://developer.algorand.org/articles/leased-transactions-securing-advanced-smart-contract-design/), hardcoding it into Contract Account TEAL logic.

 ```
-goal clerk send -f VAR_TMPL_CREATOR_ADDR -t CONTRACT_ADDRESS -a 300000
+goal clerk send -f VAR_TMPL_CREATOR_ADDR -t CONTRACT_ADDRESS -a 202000
 ```

 Asset Opt-In transaction will then be signed with its LogicSig: